WorldMesh: Generating Navigable Multi-Room 3D Scenes via Mesh-Conditioned Image Diffusion: Results

 For the images synthesized for object placement we use the Flux2-Klein model locally as the image synthesis model $\Phi$, as we found it the most capable of producing diverse, complex visual results.
 The images synthesized for object placement use a field of view of $90^\circ$ for wider coverage; all other images are synthesized with $60^\circ$ field of view.

-Once objects have been placed in the mesh, we generate 24 images per room, each of resolution $1376 \times 768$.
+Once objects have been placed in the mesh, we generate \CR{$\approx$}24 images per room, each of resolution $1376 \times 768$.
 For the first image conditioned on the untextured mesh with textured objects, we use Flux2-Klein locally.
-For subsequent image generations we use the Nano Banano Pro \cite{google2025nanobanana} model through their API, finding that it is most faithful to the provided mesh priors.
+For subsequent image generations we use the Nano \CR{Banana} Pro \CR{(NB~Pro)} \cite{google2025nanobanana} model through their API, finding that it is most faithful to the provided mesh priors. \CR{Our pipeline is nonetheless backbone-agnostic: it also runs fully locally and open-source with Flux2-klein (9B) on a single RTX~A5000, and the layout LLM can likewise be swapped (see the supplementary material).}

 \paragraph{Baselines.} We compare against multiple types of text-to-3D scene, as well as layout guided 3D scene generation methods.

 \begin{itemize} \item \emph{Layout-guided 3D Indoor Scene Generation}: most related to our approach, we compare against SpatialGen \cite{SpatialGen}, which takes as input a 3D layout and a reference image to synthesize appearance and geometry from arbitrary viewpoints.
 Since our method takes only a text prompt as input, we provide SpatialGen our generated room layout and object locations as layout input, along with our initial object placement image as a reference image. \item \emph{Autoregressive Video Diffusion for Navigable 3D Scenes}: we compare against WorldExplorer~\cite{schneider2025worldexplorer} as the current open-source state-of-the-art for text-driven world generation along pre-defined camera trajectories.
 We also compare with FlexWorld~\cite{chen2024flexworld}, which generates $360^\circ$ scenes with video diffusion.
 Both are evaluated using the same text prompts as our method. \item \emph{Iterative T2I Lifting}: we compare with WonderWorld~\cite{yu2024wonderworld}, which constructs 3D scenes via render-refine-repeat using T2I models and monocular depth estimation.
 We provide one image generated with our text prompt as input to the model for comparison. \item \emph{Panorama-To-3D}: we compare with DreamScene360~\cite{zhou2024dreamscene360} and LayerPano3D~\cite{yang2025layerpano3d}, both of which first generate a $360^\circ$ panorama from text, which is used to reconstruct a 3DGS \cite{kerbl2023gaussian} scene. \end{itemize}